sei-international/AMES.jl/docs/src/config.md

 LEAP-prices: []
 ```

-To demonstrate how these sections might look, suppose that instead of excluding the `coal` sector as is done in the [link to the supply-use table](@ref config-sut), above, it is included in the Macro model, but potential output from the sector is provided by LEAP.
+To demonstrate how these sections might look, suppose that instead of excluding the `coal` sector as is done in the [link to the supply-use table](@ref config-sut), above, it is included in the AMES model, but potential output from the sector is provided by LEAP.
 That can be accomplished by setting
 ```yaml
 excluded_sectors:
     energy: [s_petr, s_util]